microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraGroupMember.md

 ## EXAMPLES

 ### Example 1: Get a group member by ID

-This example demonstrates how to retrieve group member by ID.

 ```powershell
 PS C:\>Get-EntraGroupMember -ObjectId "05b0552e-39cd-4df4-a8f5-00ade912e83d"
 ```
 ```output
 ageGroup                        :